Saturday, September 30, 2023

 Recall ‘Haines’ also in Alonzo Hardesty’s name.
 Walter’s grandfather Thomas Hardesty had almost assuredly venerated Malvern tinware proprietor Alonzo R. Haines with the naming.[7]
 Henry Clay Haines, born at what was then styled ‘Canal Dover,’ Tuscarawas County, Ohio was conceivably brother to Alonzo R. Haines: I contend Walter may have married niece of a man his grandfather admired.

 Annie’s next-eldest sister, Grace (Haines) Krantz (c1874-1965) had married at Kansas.
 And returned with groom in 1898 to eventually take up housekeeping at 510 Wooster Avenue, Canal Dover.
 At beginning of June 1900, Miss Annie Haines departed Sabetha to visit Grace and spend summer visiting “friends in the east.”
-Newlyweds Walter and Annie initially located with his mother Mary Catherine (Baker) Hardesty … at 530 Wooster Avenue, and we may have evidence as to how newlyweds had joined one another’s orbits.[8]
+Newlyweds Walter and Annie initially located with his mother Mary Catherine (Baker) Hardesty … at 530 Wooster Avenue, and we may have evidence as to how the couple had joined one another’s orbits.[8]

 Black & white photograph, H. C. and C. S. Haines Mercantile Store, left, undated.
 Retrieved 2023 from collection of Robin McMullen Landgren.